xreic/REI-Nav/README.md

 - Install dependencies.
   - [ ] npm install
 - Run scripts.
+  - [ ] npm run react
   - [ ] npm start
-  - [ ] npm run dev:react
   - [ ] npm run seed (Only run if you want to populate the database with items)
-- Start mongod in terminal or command prompt (If necessary for Windows)
+- Start mongod in terminal or command prompt (If necessary)
 - Start all servers
 - Open localhost:#### (#### is the port number the proxy server is established)